open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 ### Proxy Support

-Exporters that leverage the net/http package (all do today) respect the following proxy environment variables:
+Exporters that leverage the net/http package (apparently all today) respect the following proxy environment variables:

 - HTTP_PROXY